 The lead judge in her case was the aggressively conservative Raymond Baldwin, former governor of Connecticut and later a United States senator.
 He determined that an offer of a reward was a contract, no different from a business contract.
-Since the reward—the contract—was dated December 14th, two days after Pidgie gave the police the details of the crime against her, and one day after she picked Malm out of a line-up, Baldwin ruled she did not claim the reward in response to the offer; the offer hadn't been made yet.
+Since the reward—the contract—was dated after Pidgie had given the police the details of the crime against her, and one day after she picked Malm out of a line-up, Baldwin ruled she did not claim the reward in response to the offer; the offer hadn't been made yet.

 According to Baldwin, Pidgie did not abide by the conditions of the contract.
 And where did the governor's offer of reward make such a stipulation?
 Nowhere.
 The two other judges witnessing the proceedings concurred with him.